Carbon Balanced Publication Printer

 This prestigious accreditation demonstrates commitment to the environment by assessing and calculating the corporate carbon footprint.
 The resultant carbon emissions are carbon balanced (offset) by ecological charity, the World Land Trust, by preserving endangered tropical forests that would otherwise be removed.

 Carbon Balanced Publication Printer is just one of Kingfisher’s green credentials, Kingfisher Press are already FSC® accredited and also have the ISO14001;2015 Environmental Management System accreditation.

 Kingfisher Press Ltd are a fully certified ISO14001:2015 accredited printer.

 The ISO14001 accreditation provides a framework for organisation policy, planning and actions to meet internal and external environmental management objectives.
 It addresses the management of environmental aspects and results in continual improvement of environmental performance.

 ISO14001:2015 means Kingfisher Press are committed to assessing and improving their environmental objectives.
 This will include purchasing new equipment and developing processes and working methods that will improve our environmental performance.

 The accreditation demonstrates that as a business we recognises our impact on the environment.
 It shows we have introduced measures to reduce that impact on an on-going basis.
 Our clients can demonstrate they are committed to using environmentally conscious suppliers who are concerned about the environment.

 FSC® runs a global forest certification system with two key components: Forest Management and Chain of Custody certification.
 This system allows consumers to identify, purchase and use wood, paper and other forest products produced from well-managed forests and/or recycled materials.

-You will see FSC® accreditation badges on all kinds of wood products from paper to garden furniture.
+You will see FSC® certification badges on all kinds of wood products from paper to garden furniture.
 The FSC® is dedicated to promoting responsible management of forests and offers a chain of custody from forest to end user ensuring every step of the products manufacturing life cycling is traceable.

 The Forest Management certification ensures the wood comes from sustainable forests which fulfil economic, environmental and ethical criteria.

-All the paper stocks Kingfisher Press works with are FSC® accredited ensuring we only work with material that is from a sustainable, ethical source.
+All the paper stocks Kingfisher Press works with are FSC® certified ensuring we only work with material that is from a sustainable, ethical source.
 Read the FSC® factsheet about Printed Materials here.

 Reduce, Reuse, Recycle